jaanusnurmoja/fabrikforj4/README.md

 Fabrik™ - The Application Builder
 ====================

-### IMPORTANT! - This repository corresponds to Fabrik version 4.1.
+### IMPORTANT! - This repository corresponds to the latest official Fabrik 4 version (see [here](https://fabrikar.com/fabrik-base-infos)).
 Do not attempt to apply this code on top of a previous version as your system may become unstable or down.
 If you attempt to do so and run into issues do not expect help from us.

 Overview
 ====================